isar/isar/packages/isar/README.md

 ## Isar Database Inspector

-The [Isar Inspector](https://github.com/isar/isar/releases/latest) allows you to inspect the Isar instances & collections of your app in real-time.
+The Isar Inspector allows you to inspect the Isar instances & collections of your app in real-time.
 You can execute queries, edit properties, switch between instances and sort the data.

 <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/inspector.gif">

+To launch the inspector, just run your Isar app in debug mode and open the Inspector link in the logs.

 ## CRUD operations